Lung cancer

 Avoiding industrial carcinogens

-If you notice any symptoms that are new, persistent, or getting worse - particularly a cough that does not go away – it’s important to speak to your Primary Care Physician.
+If you notice any symptoms that are new, persistent, or getting worse - particularly a cough that does not go away – it’s important to seek medical advice from your healthcare provider.

 Getting tested